dinithminura/crypto-mid-price/README.md

 ## API Endpoints

 - `GET /api/global-price-index`: Returns the global price index of the BTC/USDT trading pair.
-- `GET /api/health-check`: Returns the OK with 200 status.
+- `GET /api/health-check`: Returns OK with 200, and can be used as the endpoint to check the server health (for deployments).